 Theatre students auditioned to be the characters’ voices, and communication students volunteered to record audio at the on-campus radio station.

-After working on the app for a few months, we reframed the problem at the systems-level.
+After working on the app for a few months, the team reframed the problem at the systems-level.
 We thought about the whole user experience – before treatment, when children first arrive at the institute, and during their treatment.
 As a result, we developed a suite of interrelated products for each touchpoint.

 In addition to the mobile app, a printed storybook was produced.
 It can be mailed to patients who don't have access to a mobile device at home.